CureApp/react-native-google-analytics-bridge-mock/README.md

-# react-native-google-analytics-bridge-node
+# react-native-google-analytics-bridge-mock
-Mock for react-native-google-analytics-bridge in nodejs environment, used for testing.
+Mock for react-native-google-analytics-bridge, used for testing.